COVID-19 cases up by four in Columbia County

-Active cases of COVID-19 were up in Columbia and Nevada counties on Sunday, according to the Arkansas Department of Health.
+Active cases of COVID-19 were up by four in Columbia County on Tuesday, according to the Arkansas Department of Health.

-There were no new virus-related deaths in the five-county area of South Arkansas on Sunday.
+There were no new virus-related deaths in the five-county area of South Arkansas.

 COVID-19 Metrics for Columbia County